 How Can I Protect My Company?

 Business Email Compromise — or other variations of payments fraud — are often caused by human error as well as online systems and accounts that are hacked.
 There are strategies to boost your online security that can be easily implemented — but the most effective way to safeguard your business may be to train your staff/employees.
+These scams can start when fraudsters use a compromised e-mail and ask for payment accounts and phone numbers to be changed.
 Ultimately, it takes a person to send a transfer or payment.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.